acw414/eLISA/README.md

 ## Citing

-Citation can be done in the following way:
+Citation can be done using the doi: 10.5281/zenodo.3245523

+For example, in MLA8:

 Weir, A., & Joshi, S. (2019, June 14). eLISA: eDNA List Invasive Species Analyzer (Version v1.0).
 Zenodo. https://doi.org/10.5281/zenodo.3245523